nbbulbule/nbbulbule/README.md

 # Hi, I'm Nagesh Bulbule 👋

+I am a passionate full-stack developer with expertise in technologies like .NET, Angular, and SQL Server.
+My focus is on building efficient, scalable, and user-friendly applications.
+This portfolio reflects my journey, technical skills, and selected works.

 🚀 10+ years of experience in full-stack software development
 🔧 Pro in .NET | C# | .NET Core 8 | Angular 17 | SQL Server
 💻 Experienced with microservices, cloud-first architecture, and REST APIs